 - More heavily discounted: Has been on the market for longer (launched in April 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the 80D emerges as the winner of the contest (11 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 80D comes out slightly ahead of the K-3 II (11 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 80D vs Pentax K-3 II